What the CLTV:CAC Ratio Reveals

 The significance of these ratios extends beyond efficiency measurements.

-Better targeting leads to higher-value customers, which improves the CLTV:CAC ratio, justifying increased investment in acquisition and driving growth.
-A positive cycle.
+Better targeting leads to higher-value customers, which improves the CLTV:CAC ratio, justifying increased investment in acquisition and driving growth, a positive cycle.
 New customers benefit from enhanced targeted programs while the company generates more profitable customer relationships.

 Conclusion